tocco/tocco-docs/framework/configuration/reports.rst

 Reset a Manually Edited Entity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To synchronize a manually edited entity call the action ``Restore`` in the detail from.
+To synchronize a manually edited entity call the action ``Restore`` in the detail form.
 After the entity was restored, the synchronization synchronizes this entity again.

 .. image:: resources/report-synchronization-restore.png

 .. warning::
-   All manual adjustments made by any user are lost if restore action is called.
+   All manual adjustments made by any user are lost if the restore action is called.

 Starting the Report Synchronization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The report synchronization is done with the :java:ref:`ReportSynchronizer<ch.tocco.nice2.reporting.impl.sync.ReportSynchronizer>` service.
-This service is registered as ``starter`` but synchronizes the reports only in the ``RunEnv`` mode ``production`` and ``test`` during the start up.
+This service is registered as ``starter`` but synchronizes the entities only in the ``RunEnv`` mode ``production`` and ``test`` during the start up.

 Starting Manually